chenhsiwen/Chinese-information-extraction-/README.md

 use python3

-a small practice of ingformation extraction
+a small practice of chienese information extraction